MaxHalford/maxhalford.github.io/content/blog/declarative-web-scraping.md

  Shaman 6
 ```

 The results are strictly the same.
 However, this logic makes no assumption on the location of the `src` attributes we're interested in.
 We just provide an example, and generalize from it.
 This logic should still hold if the layout of the table were to change.
 Naturally, the logic is not invulnerable.
 We're still making an assumption on the structure of the `src` which contains the class name.
+But you get the idea.

 I think this is a powerful way to do web scraping.
-It simply makes the scraper more robust to page changes.
+It makes the scraper more robust to page changes.
 In fact, the idea of using a declarative approach rather than a procedural one goes beyond the world of web scraping.
 It's the main reason why the SQL language has been going on strong for decades: it allows users to indicate *what* they want, and not *how* to get there.
-A declarative language creates a layer of abstraction that allows the client to ignore the physical details of the data they're working with.
+The nitty gritty details are handled by the system.
+A declarative language thus creates a layer of abstraction that allows the client to ignore the physical details of the data they're working with.

 Of course, the declarative vs. procedural debate is a well-known one.
 I just haven't seen the declarative approach being used much for scraping/parsing.
-Here are a few projects I found:
+Here are a few projects I did find:

 - [autoscraper](https://github.com/alirezamika/autoscraper), which is very similar to what I've discussed in this article.
 - [grex](https://github.com/pemistahl/grex), which infers a regex pattern from examples.
 It's based on the theory of [deterministic finite automata](https://www.wikiwand.com/en/Deterministic_finite_automaton) learning (DFAL).